 Proof of Plate Tectonics came as recently as 1968 when evidence of magnetic reversals where discovered.

 Magnetic Reversal- The Earth's magnetic field reverses polarity (north becomes south and vice versa) periodically.
 When a rock solidifies it records the direction of the Earth's magnetic field by the orientation of its magnetite crystals.
-The pattern of north-south magnetic polarities in the ocean crust are identical on either side of the mid-ocean ridges.
+The pattern of north-south magnetic polarities in the ocean crust are identical but mirror opposites on either side of the mid-ocean ridges.

 Earthquakes and volcanoes lie along the plate boundaries.

-THREE types of movement
+THREE types of plate movement

 Convergence is when two plates collide.